 All good mattresses require maintenance, and to ensure maximum comfort, the mattress should be "exercised" at regular intervals.
 Turn the mattress over, shake, roll if possible otherwise turn the mattress so that the contents are aerated.
 Also, always ensure good ventilation, as moisture will reduce the comfort and service life of the mattress. (we humans excrete about 0.5 - 1.0 liters of sweat / exhalation vapor per day).

-All mattresses will eventually take the shape of the body and thereby sink into the material and / or lose their elasticity.
-It is due to daily use, and moisture.
+All our mattresses contain natural products that will take the shape of the body and thereby sink into the material and / or lose their elasticity.

 The smell of cotton from the mattress can occur after the mattress has been used, daily ventilation, makes this smell disappear.
 It is always a good idea to use a 100% cotton roller mattress protector on top of your mattress, as it can be washed and dried.
 All Mattresses should be ventilated and tapped at regular intervals to avoid the cotton being compressed too quickly.